DataDog/dd-sdk-reactnative-examples/rum-react-navigation-async/README.md

     }
     ```

-    `<ApiLink>` is a hyperlink to a gist file you have created to store the Datadog initialization informations
+    `<ApiLink>` is a hyperlink to a gist file you have created to store the Datadog initialization information
     For example:

     ```json